 The Airport is 5 km from Kavtat, reached directly from motorway D-8; it s near the suburb of Cilipi (on motorway E65) - and 15 km from the city center of Dubrovnik, on the Adriatic Sea (at the southern tip of Croatia and bordering to the east on Bosnia/Herzegovina.
 (Motorway D-8 takes you also to the Montenero border (17 km) .

-With a long runway and a yearly passenger count of about 1.5 million passengers, Dubrovnik Airport is hub to Dubrovnik Airline and is served by regular and low-cost international airlines offering direct and connecting flights to all points of the globe.
+With a long runway and nearly 2 million passenger in 2016, Dubrovnik Airport is hub to Dubrovnik Airline and is served by regular and low-cost international airlines offering direct and connecting flights to all points of the globe.
 Many of the destinations offered by the airlines & charters are seasonal.

-Other plans call for a 4-star hotel, a new runway & conversion current runway into a taxiway.
+Projects to startduring 2017/18: a multi-story parking garage, new air bridges and new baggage handling system, Other plans call for a 4-star hotel, a new runway & converting current runway into a taxiway.
 Until 2019 the Airport will 'cater for future growth in traffic and improve safety and service standards'.